 Plastic number 7: All others (including polycarbonate)

 Recycling code 7 is a catch-all for basically any plastic that doesn’t fall into the other 6 categories.
 While some are fine, it’s best to avoid cod 7 plastics unless you know exactly what it’s made from.
 If you really must use a plastic item with code 7, check that it’s free of bisphenol-A, bisphenol S, phthalates, parabens, and other plasticizers.

 One of the biggest offenders is polycarbonate, which contains BPA.
 This plastic was commonly used to make baby bottles up until 2012 (when the FDA finally banned BPA in baby bottles).
 With that said, be careful not to use old baby bottles or sippy cups for your own child.

 Fortunately, there are several plastics that are much safer and even food-grade plastic.
-These are the ones you need to look for when reaching for products for yourself or your kids:
+These are the safe plastic numbers you need to look for when reaching for products for yourself or your kids:

 Plastic number 5: Polypropylene

 Recycling code 5 is polypropylene, is one of the safest plastics.
 It is made from long chains of carbon and hydrogen (which if you remember from your chemistry class, is not reactive at all), meaning it doesn’t wreak havoc in your body.
 Plus, it’s resistant to damage from temperature fluctuations, making it best for food storage (including use in the freezer).